Medicare Rates and Premiums – What You Should Expect In 2023

-What Are the Costs?
+What Are Medicare Rates?

-Part B Costs
+Part B Medicare Rates

 Checking the cost of Medicare rates each year will help you plan your budget.
-For 2020, the rate for Part B Medicare is $144.60 per month.
-This reflects an increase of $9.10 from the 2019 rate.
+For 2023, the rate for Part B Medicare is $164.90 per month.
+This reflects a decrease of $5.20 from the 2022 rate.
 This is your base price for Part B Medicare.
 Coverage for Part B includes doctors and outpatient services.

-Higher Income Cost of Medicare
+Higher Income Cost Medicare Rates

 It’s important to know that Medicare is not 100% coverage for all health related expenses.
-As a Medicare recipient you will be responsible for 20% of all covered expenses.
+As a Medicare recipient, you will be responsible for 20% of all covered expenses.
 Medicare picks up the other 80%.
 This is where it’s important to learn and get as much knowledge as you can about supplemental plans.

-As for Medicare supplemental plans, this is where you definitely need to do your homework and shop around.
+As for Medicare supplemental plans, this is where you definitely need to do your homework and shop around for the best medicare rates.
 Rates change every year.
 It is difficult to say, “This plan is the best one.”
 You need to determine which plan is the best one for you at the time.

 Finding A Health Care Agent

-Many seniors have found it beneficial to use a health care agent to help them find the best and most affordable plan.
+Many seniors have found it beneficial to use a health care agent to help them find the best Medicare rates and most affordable plan.
 They are up to date on all the insurance plans available and the costs and coverage they provide.